This page contains an overview of all GED® prep facilities and testing centers in the Concord region.

 The GED test contains four separate subject tests, or modules, in these subject fields: literacy, math, science, and social studies.

-The GED is modular meaning that you have the freedom to sit for each subtest separately yet within a 2-year period.
+The GED, TASC, and HiSET exams are modular meaning that you have the freedom to sit for each subtest separately.

-HiSET and TASC include five tests (separate writing and reading tests) that are not available separately.
+HiSET and TASC include five tests (there are separate writing and reading tests).

 Concord HSE prep sites

 Mount Diablo Adult Education (Loma Vista Adult Center)

 1266 San Carlos Avenue | Concord | CA 94518 | Phone: 925.685.7340 (ext.
 272)

 4071 Port Chicago Highway | Ste 250 | Concord | CA 94520 | Phone: 925.671.4500